Camino de Santiago, Day 35

 Sharing such a special experience with our friends was something we would never forget.

 We took a quick break for breakfast, so sad, my last Cafe con Leche on the Camino.
-Then, it began raining.
+Then, it began to rain.
 We covered our backpacks and put on our ponchos and rain gear and continued on.

 Walking into Santiago de Compostela